Go to the Students section

 “Data Subjects” refers to any natural person whose personal data the University processes or is likely to process.

-“Data Protection Law” in the UK principally refers to the 2018 Data Protection Act (‘the Act’).
-The EU General Data Protection Regulation (GDPR) was introduced in 2018 with the intention of harmonising data protection legislation across the European Union.
+“Data Protection Law” in the UK principally refers to the 2018 Data Protection Act (‘the Act’) and the UK GDPR.

 “Special Category Data” Special category data is personal data which the Act defines as sensitive data that requires additional; safeguards.
 Types of personal data which fall into special categories are defined in 7.1